Bing wallpapers on Linux

 Text information must be stored in the plain text files.
 Or as close to plain text as possible.

+Here I will give few tips about Hugo pages about use of slugs and shortcodes.
 Writing content for the “Hugo” is quite easy - all is Markdown.
 There are couple things I would like to point out for the new users of the Hugo.

+I really like Alacritty terminal emulator for its speed, simple configuration and how accurately it shows fonts.
 But there is bit flaw which finally stimulated me go back to wsltty - support of Unicode.

+Why I use my own Git server and why you also could do the same?
 Some might think this post is relevant to only technical people, or to people who do programming, to software developers.
+But I think it might be of interest for everyone who wants to control its own text data.

+My Windows PC received upgrade, which finally officially enabled WSL2.
 I don’t want re-post everything what is already written about WSL2.
 But main changes are that now WSL2 works from the Hyper-V layer and its main benefit is the speed of work.

 Honestly saying, issues I met with are already covered on Microsoft documentation web-site.
 But I did not read it before migration and therefore I had to solve them later.

+Many of us want to write not just text, but text which is graphically pleasant.
 When we use WYSIWYG type of writing software (or word processors) like Microsoft Word, LibreOffice, we have to look for special symbols in the special tables and insert symbols with the mouse, or we have to learn how to insert those symbols via Unicode codes.

 VIM allows you insert most of the such symbols (in VIM they are called «digraphs») using key bindings which are easy to remember.